Swayamjimmy/Unbuilt/README.md

 The Dashboard retrieves voyages from Supabase for the authenticated user and displays previous discoveries.

-This means IdeaForge does not treat idea generation as a disposable interaction.
+This means Unbuilt does not treat idea generation as a disposable interaction.

 Users can return to previous research and revisit generated project opportunities.